E-mail: [email protected]

 He is Chairman of the Supervisory Board at the Mediterranean Development Initiative (MDI) in Tunis, Tunisia.

-Toperich was appointed Presidential Envoy of Bosnia to the United States.
+Toperich was appointed Presidential Envoy of Bosnia and Herzegovina to the United States.
 He was the first high-ranking diplomat from Bosnia and Herzegovina to officially visit Baghdad after the fall of Saddam Hussein.
-From 2009 -2010, Toperich served as a Counsellor at the Permanent Mission of Bosnia and Herzegovina to the United Nations.
-From 2011 – 2014, he served as an advisor to the member of the Presidency of Bosnia and Herzegovina, Bakir Izetbegovic.
+From 2009-2010, Toperich served as a Counselor at the Permanent Mission of Bosnia and Herzegovina to the United Nations.
+From 2011-2014, he served as an advisor to the member of the Presidency of Bosnia and Herzegovina, Bakir Izetbegovic.

 Toperich founded the America-Bosnia Foundation (ABF), established to foster stronger political, cultural, and educational ties between the United States and the people of Bosnia-Herzegovina.
 The foundation organizes concerts, exhibitions, lectures, panels, and educational seminars in both Bosnia and Herzegovina and the United States.
 ABF’s mission is also to strengthen democratic values in Bosnia-Herzegovina, and to preserve its multiethnic and multicultural character.